-Carrots contain beta-carotene, which is an antioxidant and a pre-cursor used to make vitamin A in your body, and carotenoid relativies like zeaxanthin and lutein.
-Eating a diet rich in antioxidants like beta carotene and falcarinol may help to reduce your risk of cancer by preventing damage to the healthy cells of your body.
+Carrots contain beta-carotene, which is an antioxidant and a pre-cursor used to make vitamin A in your body, and carotenoid relatives like zeaxanthin and lutein.
+Eating a diet rich in these antioxidants may help to reduce your risk of cancer by preventing damage to the healthy cells of your body.

 Looking for a new way to serve carrots?
 Try these healthy and delicious recipes:

 Butalla AC, Crane TE, Patil B, Wertheim BC, Thompson P, Thomson CA. "Effects of a carrot juice intervention on plasma carotenoids, oxidative stress, and inflammation in overweight breast cancer survivors."
 Nutr Cancer.
 2012 Jan 31.

 Kobaek-Larsen M, Christensen LP, Vach W, Ritskes-Hoitinga J, Brandt K."Inhibitory effects of feeding with carrots or (-)-falcarinol on development of azoxymethane-induced preneoplastic lesions in the rat colon."
 J Agric Food Chem.
 2005 Mar 9;53(5):1823

 National Cancer Institute.
 "Antioxidants and Cancer Prevention: Fact Sheet."
 Updated July 2004.